UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/1b_intro_linux.md

 1. Install and Run Ubuntu 22.04 using a method described above
 2. Familiarise yourself with Linux and Ubuntu
 3. Install the programs and applications you might find useful
+4. Install ROS2 and Gazebo Fortress

 *Further Tasks:*